 History of outdoor therapy

-For a critical view of wilderness therapy and the issues of cultural appropriation, I do recommend reading “Decolonising wilderness therapy” by Anchored Hope Therapy.
+For a more critical perspective on wilderness therapy and issues of cultural appropriation, I recommend reading Decolonising wilderness therapy by Anchored Hope Therapy.

 hilly green area with a bothy in the centre.
 The bothy was used during a wilderness therapy trail in scotland